mcfletch/listener/README.rst

     Note: this will download a *large* language model on first run.
 Currently that's done *before* the GUI starts, so the process will just seem to hang.

+`listener-context-from-project --context=<name> /path/to/project`

+    Uses code to word extraction to generate a (python) language model based on a git checkout.
+Creates a new context <name>.
+With this done you should be able to dictate code as in the project using listener-qt (note: currently you will *not* see the actual code when dictating, you will see command such as "cap" and "no-space".

+`listener-context-delete --context=<name>`

+    Delete a context and all associated data.

 `listener-code-to-words-py *.py`